trevormil/bitbadges-docs/for-developers/core-concepts/transferability-approvals.md

 For example, we might have something like  the following:

 * ```json
-  "fromMappingId": "Mint", //reserved mapping ID for the "Mint" addres "toMappingId": "AllWithoutMint", //reserved mapping ID for all addresses (excluding "Mint") "initiatedByMappingId": "AllWithoutMint", "transferTimes": [
+  "fromListId": "Mint", //reserved list ID for the "Mint" addres "toListId": "AllWithoutMint", //reserved list ID for all addresses (excluding "Mint") "initiatedByListId": "AllWithoutMint", "transferTimes": [
     {
       "start": "1691931600000",